Get Pre-Approved For Your Mortgage Today and Stop Making Your Landlord Rich.

 What are the different types of income confirmation?

 For a salaried employee or hourly employee that doesn’t work much overtime, the easiest form of income confirmation is an employment letter and recent pay stub.
 For an employee that receives bonuses or overtime then additional documents can help to confirm this additional income.
-These types of income are not often the same each year, therefore most lenders like to use a 2 year average for this.
-You can provide your most recent tax returns to confirm your total income for the last 2 years.
-Your T1General and Notice of Assessments are used by lenders to calculate the last 2 year average income.
-If you are self-employed, again, lenders would use the last 2 years to calculate your average income.
-The lender will request copies of your T1Generals and Notice of Assessments for the most recent 2 years to determine your average income.
+These types of income are not often the same each year, therefore most lenders like to use a two year average for this.
+You can provide your most recent tax returns to confirm your total income for the last two years.
+Your T1General and Notice of Assessments are used by lenders to calculate the last 2-year average income.
+If you are self-employed, again, lenders would use the last two years to calculate your average income.
+The lender will request copies of your T1Generals and Notice of Assessments for the most recent two years to determine your average income.